Check the undergraduate catalog for further details. See the Class Schedule for courses currently offered.

 Germany Then and Now: Explorations of German Cultural and Intellectual History

 This topics course provides an introduction to the cultural and intellectual history of Germany throughout the ages.
 It is subdivided into three segments: a general overview; an in-depth study of defining moments in German intellectual life and thinking (movements, genres, individual writers, philosopher, historical events, etc.); and an exploration of interconnections between past and present in German cultural life and of the commonalities and divergences between German intellectual history and that of other cultures.
 May be repeated when topics change.
 Taught in German.
-Recommended Course Preparation: GERM 303 and 401.
+Recommended Course Preparation: GERM 302 or GERM 303.

 GERM 401 – 3 credits